han-yaeger/yaeger/docs/creating-entities.md

 as `setupTimers()` (see [Timing things](timing-things.md)) or `setupSpawners()` (see below).

-## Spawning Entities at a regular time-interval
+## Spawning entities at a regular time-interval

 Sometimes many entities should spawn within a scene.
 For instance, when enemies spawn to life, or when it snows.